avito-tech/Emcee/Sources/TestDiscovery/README.md

-# Runtime Dump
+# Test Discovery

-Runtime dump of the existing tests is a very flexible mechanism for validating and filtering the tests that you'd like to run.
+Test discovery of tests in test bundle is a very flexible mechanism for collecting, validating, and filtering the tests that you'd like to run.
-Avito Runner supports runtime dump as a separate command, it uses it while running tests in order to validate the set of passed tests against the existing tests in the test bundle in order to prevent the execution of the non-existent tests and fail gracefully with an error.
+Emcee it uses test discovery to validate the set of passed tests against the existing tests in the test bundle in order to prevent the execution of the non-existent tests and fail gracefully with an error.

+Currently test discovery requires a runtime integation.
+When executed properly, test bundle runtime would detect that and dump all available tests into a specific location using specific format.
+This feature is called runtime dump.

 ## Supporting Runtime Dump